Particular/docs.particular.net/transports/upgrades/asbs-3to4.md

 ## Topic name configuration

-The API to configure the [topic name use for publish and subscribe](/transports/azure-service-bus/configuration.md#entity-creation-topology) has been changed, instead of:
+The API to configure the [topic name used for publish and subscribe](/transports/azure-service-bus/configuration.md#entity-creation-topology) has been changed, instead of:

 snippet: 3to4-asbs-topic-name-old